Operation Iskra: Background

 The siege of Leningrad started in early autumn 1941.
 By 8 September 1941, German and Finnish forces had surrounded the city, cutting off all supply routes to Leningrad and its suburbs.
 However, the original drive on the city failed and the city was subjected to a siege.
 During 1942 several attempts were made to breach the blockade but all failed.
 The last such attempt was the Sinyavino Offensive.
 After the defeat of the Sinyavino Offensive, the front line returned to what it was before the offensive and again 16 km separated Leonid Govorov's Leningrad Front in the city from Kirill Meretskov's Volkhov Front.

 Despite the failures of earlier operations, lifting the siege of Leningrad was a very high priority, so new offensive preparations began in November 1942.
 In December, the operation was approved by the Stavka and received the codename "Iskra" (Spark).
 The operation was due to begin in January 1943.

 By January 1943, conditions were improving for the Soviets.
 The German defeat in the Battle of Stalingrad had weakened the German front.
 The Soviet forces were planning or conducting offensive operations across the entire front, especially in southwestern Russia.
 Amidst these conditions, Operation Iskra was to become the first of several offensive operations aimed at inflicting a decisive defeat on Germany's Army Group North.

 Preparations

-The area south of Lake Ladoga is a heavily forested area with many wetlands (especially peat deposits) close to the lake.
+The area south of Lake Ladoga is heavily forested, with many wetlands (especially peat deposits) close to the lake.
 The forest shielded both sides from visual observation.
 Both factors greatly hindered the mobility of artillery and vehicles in the area, providing a considerable advantage to the defending forces.
 The Sinyavino heights were a key location, with terrain 150 m higher than the surrounding flat terrain.
 Because the front line had changed very little since the blockade was established, German forces had built an extensive network of interconnected trenches and obstacles, interlocking artillery and mortar fire.
 The Neva River was partially frozen, allowing infantry to cross.